Turbo Takeaways

 FloatMe is a cash advance app that can help you avoid overdraft fees.
 The app offers a “Float” or advance of up to $50, which may or may not be enough, depending on your situation.
 However, you can get the money whenever you need it without any credit checks or interest fees.
+Note that cash advances are not available in all states.

 If you need to borrow larger amounts, many other apps like FloatMe are available.
 Read on for our top five recommendations, their features, and pros and cons.

-5 Apps Like FloatMe
+5 Cash Advance Apps Like FloatMe

 If you’re looking for apps like FloatMe that allow you to quickly borrow an advance without a credit check, consider our recommendations.
 We compared the top 12 most popular cash advance apps today based on advance limits, funding time, fees, and features to select our top five recommendations.